McGill Method Low Back Rehab

 Medical History

 The assessment typically begins with a comprehensive review of the patient’s medical history.
-This helps the healthcare professional understand any past injuries, medical conditions, or lifestyle factors that might be influencing the current back pain.
+This helps to understand any past injuries, medical conditions, or lifestyle factors that might be influencing the current back pain.

 Movement Analysis

-The movement analysis involves observing the patient’s range of motion and functional movements.
-Specific movements that trigger or exacerbate the pain are noted, helping the practitioner understand how the patient’s spine and muscles are affected during various activities.
+Evaluate your default movement patterns.
+Observing the range of motion and performance of functional movements.
+Specific movements that trigger or exacerbate the pain are noted, helping to understand how your spine and muscles are affected during various activities.

-The muscle function examination evaluates the strength, endurance and activation patterns of the muscles surrounding or affecting the spine.
-Weakness or imbalances in these muscles can lead to inadequate stability of the spine, compensatory movements and/or contribute to low back pain.
+Assess the strength, endurance and activation patterns of the muscles surrounding or affecting the spine.
+Weakness or imbalances can lead to inadequate stability of the spine, compensatory movements and/or contribute to low back pain.

 Medical Imaging